Tac2Pose: Tactile Object Pose Estimation from the First Touch: Multi-contact for N sensors

-Assuming that we have access to the poses of the N sensors, given an object pose $x$, the contact shapes $\{C_i\}$ become determined.
+Next, we prove Equation~\eqref{eq:full}.
+Assuming that we have access to the poses of N sensors, given an object pose $x$, the contact shapes $\{C_i\}$ become determined.
 This allows us to write the joint distribution of pose and contact shapes as:

 Now we can use Bayes theorem on the $P (C_i | x)$ terms:

 and obtain:

 where we take into account that the $P(x|C_i)$ have been trained using a predefined distribution of poses $P_{tr}(x)$ that does not necessarily match $P_{ta}(x)$.
 Now, we can compute $P(x| C_1, ... , C_N)$ using again the Bayes theorem: